Welcome to Hillside Clubhouse

 - The Transitional Employment Programme is designed to help members gain confidence in a workplace setting away from the clubhouse.

 The first clubhouse was set up in 1947 in New York, and still exists today.
-It is called Fountain House, and now hosts the International Center for Clubhouse Development (ICCD).
+It is called Fountain House, and now hosts Clubhouse International.
 This organisation runs an accreditation programme, which is responsible for evaluating clubhouses around the world, and assisting them in following the clubhouse model of psychiatric rehabilitation.